Gerhard Sisters: Career

 Many portraits were made during the Louisiana Purchase Exposition in 1904, when tribes from all parts of the world were represented.
 The director of the Field Museum of Natural History saw the opportunity to get a valuable ethnological collection if he could get a photographer, so he called on Charles Carpenter, the museum's staff photographer, Frances Benjamin Johnston and the Gerhard Sisters.
 They agreed to take pictures of all the Native Americans and other ethnic groups he could bring, and their collection is a rare one.
 One of those portraits is that of Geronimo, that contains an accidental "portrait" of the photographer at work.
 It is reflected in Geronimo's eye and was discovered in 2009 when the Library's photo conservator realized someone was looking back at her as she worked.
 The "portrait" shows a woman wearing a white shirtwaist blouse with a dark skirt, the uniform of the New Woman of the 1890s and early 1900s.

 The Gerhard Sisters attended every convention in the interest of photography, and their work attracted much attention.
 They explained their methods, and were always on the lookout for new ideas, keeping abreast with all late developments.
 Many medals and honorable mention were awarded them.
 The Photo-Era Magazine, an American journal of photography, placed on its front cover of the September issue of 1913 one of the pictures displayed by them at the convention in Kansas City of the same year, and which was considered one of the best shown at that convention.
 It represented a young girl holding a vase of flowers, the beauty of the expression being caught by the camera in a charming and happy way.

 The Gerhards attended photography conventions at least as early as 1905 in Boston, and photography periodicals report their attendance at conventions in major cities across the United States through 1920.
 Mayme Gerhard frequently served as an officer in the organizations while Emme Gerhard provided most of the speeches, demonstrations, and photographs for exhibitions.
-Her 1916 talk, "Portrait-Lighting with Mercury-Vapor Lamps," was published as an article under both their names by the Cooper Hewitt Electric Company, Hoboken, N.J.
+Her 1916 talk, "Portrait-Lighting with Mercury-Vapor Lamps", was published as an article under both their names by the Cooper Hewitt Electric Company, Hoboken, New Jersey.